 “Is Internet Explorer still alive?
 Do I need it these days if I’ve got Safari and Chrome and what for?
 Can I even use it on my MacBook Pro?” one may ask.
-You may think that using Internet Explorer (IE) is like carrying water to the sea nowadays.
-Do you know a lot of people who are still surfing the web with the help of this browser?
+You can think that using Internet Explorer (IE) is like carrying water to the sea nowadays.
+Do you know a lot of people who are still surfing the Web with the help of this browser?
 Well, it might be a surprise, but IE has a market share of over 11.99% now.
 Some part of it belongs to the latest version of Internet Explorer exclusively developed by Microsoft for Macs – 5.2.3.
 This browser’s version is compatible with Mac OS 8 and 9 but has no official support from the developer since 2005.

 Another question is whether people who use Apple devices should have Internet Explorer among their applications.
 For example, can you imagine, say, CEO with MacBook Pro launching not Safari but IE?